 Treatment will vary, depending on the cause of your amenorrhea.
 It may range from hormone therapy, to taking the contraceptive pill or other medications, to surgery.

 Dysmenorrhea is the medical term for painful periods.
-More than half of women experience period pain or cramps for one to two days each period.
+Period pain or cramps for one to two days each period are very common.

 Pain can include cramping, pain in the back or lower stomach, feeling sick, vomiting, and diarrhoea.